Thoughts; random thoughts. Hobbies; nay, passions. Rants, rather loud.

 “Officer down, repeat officer down, request immediate medical backup!”

 “Copy that, help is on its way.”
+The woman at the other end responded.

 Her voice was as calm as was possible for her to maintain.
 An “officer down” is the last thing any dispatcher would want to hear, and this was the most unlikely times of all; the unit was not in pursuit of a suspect, nor was it raiding a hideout, nor was it engaged in a gun fight, nothing.